 - Live minimalistic.
-I’ve managed to save around forty percent of my everyday costs by avoiding to buy unneeded stuff.
+I’ve managed to save around forty percent of my everyday costs by avoiding unneeded stuff.
 Also, I use public transport over cars, to save some money on transportation costs.
 Actually, by using public transport alone, you could save up for one additional vacation per year!

-- Squeeze in some weekend trips.
+- Squeeze-in some weekend trips.
 If a national holiday falls on Friday or Monday, man am I happy that I’ll get to go on a three-day trip.
-All, while not missing any work.
+All while not missing any work.

 Here’s how I did it:

-- Talk with HR about unpaid leave.
-Be honest and talk to the HR department.
+- Talk with HR about unpaid leave: Be honest and talk to the HR department.
 Say that you’re getting burned out and you feel that a longer unpaid leave would get you pumped up for further work.
 I actually managed to get two weeks off this way by talking to my manager.

-- Travel writer.
-If your passion is writing, chances are you could become an excellent travel writer!
+- Travel writer: If your passion is writing, chances are you could become an excellent travel writer!
 Many news and media companies have these positions.
 Your job would be to travel to various countries, eat in restaurants, and visit beautiful destinations.
 What’s even better: You get paid for doing that!

-Technically, the law does not limit any specific number of times that you can travel per year.
-However, you shouldn’t be on your trips for more than six months at a time.
-Otherwise, the GCB may conclude that you’ve abandoned your US residency.
+If you’re a green card holder, traveling less than ninety days per year should be fine.
+Technically, there’s no limit to the number of times that you can travel per year.
+The only caveat being that you shouldn’t be away for more than six months at a time.
+Otherwise, the GCB may come to the conclusion that you’ve abandoned your US residency.
 This would result in your green card revoked and deportation.